VUmcCGP/wisecondor/README.md

 # Parameters

-The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x depth; sWGS) and reference bin sizes ranging from 50 to 200 kb.
+The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x depth; sWGS) and reference bin sizes ranging from 50 to 500 kb.
 When increasing the reference bin size (`--binsize`), I recommend lowering the reference locations per target (`--refsize`) and the minimum amount of sensible reference bins per target bin (`--minrefbins`).
-Further note that a reference bin size lower than 15 kb is not advisable, unless a higher sequencing depth was used.
+Further note that a reference bin size lower than 15 kb is not advisable.
 **Important note**
 Concerning the vast majority of applications, the `--alpha` parameter should not be tweaked.
 The `--beta` parameter on the contrary should depend on your type of analysis.
 For NIPT, its default value should be fine.
 However, for gDNA, when mosaicisms are of no interest, it could be increased to its maximum, being 1.
 When the fetal (NIPT) or tumor (LQB, fresh material, FFPE, ...) fraction is known, this parameter is optimally close to this fraction.
-If you have any doubts about this argument, a default `--beta` should still be fine when a good and large reference set was created, irrespective the type of analysis.
+If you have any doubts about this argument, a default `--beta` should still be fine when a good and large reference set was created, irrespective of the type of analysis.

 # Underlying algorithm

 To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809); and its update shortly introduced in [Huijsdens-van Amsterdam et al (2018)](https://www.nature.com/articles/gim201832.epdf).
-Some adaptations to this algorithm have been made, e.g. additional variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, inclusion of CBS, table and plot codes, and &mdash; last but not least &mdash;
-restrictions on within-sample referencing, an important feature for NIPT:
+Numerous adaptations to this algorithm have been made, yet the central principles remain.
+Changes include e.g. a gender prediction algorithm, correct gender handling for normalization (ultimately enabling to X and Y predictions), extensive blacklisting options, inclusion of the CBS algorithm, improved codes for output tables and plots, and &mdash; last but not least &mdash; restrictions on within-sample referencing, an important feature for NIPT:

 ![Alt text](./figures/within-sample-normalization-2.png?raw=true "Within-sample normalization in WisecondorX")